If the internet is not working, the first thing to check is that

-The networking hardware is an Acer Aspire netbook which keeps us logged in to the Gasthof and does firewalling, plus a WNDR4000 router/AP to provide local connectivity and local WiFi.
+The networking hardware is an Acer Aspire netbook which keeps us logged in to the Gasthof and does firewalling to provide local connectivity and local WiFi.
 The antenna which we use to connect to the Staudnwirt WiFi is a ~32cm long black stick mounted on a small shelf high above the sink/stove area and connected via a usb cable to the Acer netbook.
 There is no separate router: it is all done by the Acer notebook.

-The Expo laptop has fixed local address 192.168.200.100.
-It has a 2TB drive plugged into it by USB which holds the expo music collection and a local copy of /expofiles/
+The Expo laptop has a dynamic local address of this form.
+It has a 64GB microSD card plugged into it which holds the local copy of /expofiles/ .

-The Gasthof WiFi - which you can still use - is "staudnwirt" and has no WiFi password but there is a login webpage (Gast/Gastin21).
+The Gasthof WiFi - which you can still use - is "StaudnGast" and has no WiFi password but there is a login webpage (Gast/Gastin21).
 It allocates IP addresses in the range 192.168.2.x etc. The antenna is now on the first-floor balcony within sight of the tatty hut window.

-The Acer Aspire netbook ("tclaspire3") is on 192.168.200.200 on WiFi.
+The Acer Aspire is on 192.168.1.100 on WiFi.
 This is the address to use for configuring it using ssh when everything else has failed.
 So to manage the connection to the Gasthof WiFi you would use

 Prior to 2018 we used to run an unconnected local network with our own DNS domain name "potato.hut", our own server holding all the website and survey data, and published WiFi as SSID "tattyhut".
 Updates to the rest of the world were done by taking an up-to-date laptop which had been in the tatty hut to a real internet connection and pushing the changes to the distributed version control system on expo.survex.com to be merged.